menome/message-server/README.md

 RabbitMQ - contains methods for establishing connections to the Rabbit MQ message bus.

+## Gradle
+//TODO

+//todo: property to start test containers

 ## How to Build/Run

-Ensure you have a JDK installed.
+Ensure you have a JDK installed (version 11+).
 I highly recommend SDKMan (https://sdkman.io/) to manage Java and related tooling versions.

 Execute the following from the command line